-You will notice that if you use the above code and try changing any of the values, none seem to take effect.
+You will notice that if you use the above code and try changing the Android Market setting, it does not seem to take effect.
 And, if you look at the LogCat output, you will see complaints.

-Once upon a time, you could modify these settings.
+Once upon a time, you could modify this setting, and others like it.